 The pattern of homework throughout the school is as follows:

 Reception: Homework begins very gently with a “sound” book, in which children either draw or cut and stick pictures of things beginning with the “sound” of the day.
-Once children are settled into school, there is an optional book scheme, where children can take home very basic reading books to enjoy with parents and siblings.
+Once children are settled into school, children start taking reading books home to share with their family.
+When they are ready to they start using the Accelerated Reading Scheme.

 Reception children can participate in this scheme at their own pace, choosing books with which they feel comfortable and taking them home as often as they wish – some people like to take a book home weekly, some every few days.